derbenx/DBnanoAPI/README.md

 <b>Never Used AHK?<b><br>
 if you install AHK program, you can run my AHK script just like a program.<br>
 If you run it portable (extracted AHK from a zip file), you drag my AHK you downloaded and drop it on AutoHotkey64.exe<br>
-You can also compile AHK scripts into their own *.exe file.
+You can also compile AHK scripts into their own *.exe file.<br>
 <br>
 <b>Usage:</b><br>
  Drag and drop images to edit OR click Generate to make an image from scratch.<br>